-Though True Winter is very red-based and looks great in blue-based red apparel, I find their most natural fit for blush and lipstick is somewhere in the pink-fuchsia-purple spectrum.
+Most True Winters are a natural fit for blush and lipstick in the pink-fuchsia-purple spectrum.
 That may be because true red lips are like true black eyeliner, somehow harder and more dramatic than human faces really are.
 Dark Winter’s burnt rose red and Bright Winter’s strawberry or pink red alleviate the pure redness.
 True Winter does the same by using violet, meaning clear purpled pinks.
-Arbonne’s Raisin gloss is a very impressive purple.
-Lauder’s Raspberry Pop is good but gentler, as is Merle Norman’s Raspberry on Ice.

 Bright Winter: Silicone

 How about Bright Winter?
 That amazing special blend of innocence with a dark, brittle edge.
 The geisha could span the Bright Seasons.